-Emissions, Effluents and Waste
+· Emissions, Effluents and Waste

-Emissions from ships and rigs are mainly SOX, NOX, PM are regulated as per MARPOL requirements.
+Emissions from ships and rigs are mainly SOx, NOx, PM are regulated and controlled and records maintained as per MARPOL requirements.
 SEEMP is in place to minimize emissions.

 Effluents: Main effluents are bilge and sewage water.
 Bilge water onboard the ships are discharged through bilge water separators after bringing down the oil content below permissible values as per MARPOL.
 Dirty bilge water is retained onboard in tanks and discharged ashore.